-This again applies to how customers view a brand and affects how the workload is distributed.
-If consumers aren’t interested in a product that means, a shifting of the focus to promote the product or decreasing the time in production of the product.
+This again applies to how customers view a brand and affect how the workload is distributed.
+If consumers aren’t interested in a product that means, a shifting of the focus to promote the product or decreasing the time in the production of the product.

 There are, however, some competition types that aren’t considered as beneficial.
 There are four types of competition in a free market system: perfect competition, monopolistic competition, oligopoly, and monopoly.
 Running a competitive analysis can help an organization decipher which of these competitive types their service or product business fits into.

-When the market is booming with competition, it is within a companies responsibility to attempt to gain market recognition whether that recognition be for their product or service.
-A competitor analysis is crucial when assessing the strengths and weaknesses of current and potential competitors.
+When the market is booming with the competition, it is within a companies responsibility to attempt to gain market recognition whether that recognition is for their product or service.
+Competitor analysis is crucial when assessing the strengths and weaknesses of current and potential competitors.
 It gives major insight on not just the competitors, but also the consumers.
 Armed with this information changes can be made to promote efficiency and advertising efforts.
 The first step in a competitor analysis is to identify the current and potential competition.

 There are a multitude of additional business benefits that can be gained by having insight into the competitive market, particularly if an organization tracks products, prices, staffing, research and development, and other aspects of the competition on an ongoing basis.

-There are quite a few benefits to be gained by having specific insight into the landscape of niche markets, especially if information is itemised.
-For example, if a company sells computer monitors, tracking the competitor’s products offered, price points, staff levels, social media traffic and promotion scheduling might offer significant insight into their company over a year and even more insight over a five year period.
+There are quite a few benefits to be gained by having specific insight into the landscape of niche markets, especially if the information is itemized.
+For example, if a company sells computer monitors, tracking the competitor’s products offered, price points, staff levels, social media traffic, and promotion scheduling might offer significant insight into their company over a year and even more insight over a five year period.